jesperdj/pianokeys/README.md

 ![Keyboard staring at C2 and ending at C5](./example-02.png)

-Note names are specified as strings consisting of a note name and octave number.
-The lowest allowed note is `'C0'`, the highest allowed note is `'B#9'`.
-The default range is `'A0'` to `'C8'`.

-Note: The keyboard always starts and ends with a white key.
-If you specify a note name that corresponds to a black key, the next lower or higher white key will be used as the lowest or highest note.
+### Using custom colors

+You can set the following properties in the options object to specify custom colors:

-You can specify properties for the outline of the keys and the color of the white and black keys:
+- `keyStroke` - stroke style for the outline of keys
+- `whiteKeyFill` - fill style for the white keys
+- `blackKeyFill` - fill style for the black keys

+Example:

 ```javascript
 const keyboard = new PianoKeys.Keyboard(container, {